Cinnamon Rolls – A Family Tradition

 Cinnamon rolls are a family thing.
-My family really likes them and my nana is really good at making them!
-Now that I have my own family, I determined this was the year I would master the classic.
-I tried countless recipes from old cookbooks, the internet, and my nana’s famed recipe to come up with one of my own.
+My family really likes them and my Nana is really good at making them!
+Now that I have my own family, I determined that it was time for me to master the classic.
+I tried countless recipes from old cookbooks, the internet, and my Nana’s famed recipe to come up with one of my own.

 Cinnamon rolls are a bit of an art.
 I was taught to feel the dough to determine the right amount of flour, watch them proof and become perfect pillows of greatness, and always ice while still warm so the frosting seeps into all the crevices.